 Carbon dioxide (CO2) accounts for up to 77% of polluting greenhouse gas emissions.
 Cut your emissions and save.

 With just a small amount of effort, you can help make a lasting impact on the environment, reverse the trends of climate change and cut your cost with Texas electric companies.
 And you’ll save money on your Texas electricity rate and usage at the same time!

 How to cut your carbon and save money.

-If you can’t switch to a 100% green energy plan for your home, there are lots of ways to reduce your home’s electricity usage to cut CO2, from switching to LED light bulbs to installing energy efficient appliances.
+If you can’t switch to a 100% green energy plan for your home, there are many ways to reduce your home’s electricity usage to cut CO2, from switching to LED light bulbs to installing energy efficient appliances.
 You can monitor your electricity usage at Smart Meter Texas.

 Your heating and air conditioning system is the biggest single factor in your monthly electric bill, and using a smart thermostat can give you instant electricity savings.
 And did you know that installing proper insulation in your attic can be your best bang for the buck?